Integrate with Adobe | HeyGen Academy

 With the video added, you can fully customise your design using Adobe Express tools.
 Add stock music, text, graphics, and other design elements to enhance your layout.

-If you want to include multiple avatar videos, simply repeat the same steps to generate and add additional HeyGen clips.
+If you wish to include multiple avatar videos, simply repeat the same steps to generate and add more HeyGen clips.

-When your project is complete, you can download it or share it directly.
-If you choose to share a link, you can control access or make it available to anyone with the link.
+Once your project is complete, you can download it or share it directly.
+If you choose to share a link, you can manage who has access or make it available to anyone with the link.